nju-websoft/SPARQA/README.md

 * To set up a virtuoso graph database to store and query Freebase 2013 version for ComplexQuestion [read here about installation](https://github.com/percyliang/sempre)

 ## Resources
-* lexicons for Entity Linking and Disambigution of Freebase latest version
+* lexicons for Entity Linking and Disambigution of Freebase latest version and Freebase 2013 version.
+We will provide Google dive URI to get the lexicons. [read here](https://drive.google.com/open?id=1AW5rT5MaZrDkc2rNz0TZhDJaQVQwJgT4)
-* lexicons for Entity Linking and Disambigution of Freebase 2013 version
 * GloVe embedding (glove.6B.300d) [read here about download](https://nlp.stanford.edu/projects/glove/)

-## Run
+## How to run SPARQA pipeline
 SPARQA pipeline has two steps for answering questions: (1) KB-indenpendent graph-structured ungrounded query generation.
 (2) KB-dependent graph-structure grounded query generation and ranking. (also, retrieve knowledge base).
 Below, I will describe how to run our SPARQA by step-to-step.

 ### step 1 KB-indenpendent query generation